Worthington Presbyterian Church

-Worthington Presbyterian Church is a historic church in Worthington, Ohio, United States.
-Founded in 1805, the congregation is composed of 1,900 members.
+Worthington Presbyterian Church is a historic church in Worthington, Ohio, United States founded in 1805.

 The congregation worships in a Colonial Revival church building that was built in 1927.
 Under the name of "Worthington United Presbyterian Church," it was listed on the National Register of Historic Places in 1980.

 It was designed in Late Gothic Revival style by Columbus, Ohio architects Martin, Orr and Martin, who were in practice together from 1924 to 1927.
 They also designed the Late Gothic Revival First Baptist Church of Boulder, in Boulder, Colorado, which was built in 1925–26.